-Existing law requires a pawnbroker to comply with the reporting requirements imposed on secondhand dealers, including the requirement to obtain and report the customer's fingerprint.
+(4) Existing law requires a pawnbroker to comply with the reporting requirements imposed on secondhand dealers, including the requirement to obtain and report the customer's fingerprint.

-This bill would require a pawnbroker who has issued a loan electronically, instead of obtaining and reporting the customer's fingerprint, to electronically deposit the loan proceeds into a deposit account held in the name of the pledgor, as specified.
+This bill would require a pawnbroker who has issued a loan electronically, instead of obtaining and reporting the customer's fingerprint, to electronically deposit the loan proceeds into a depository account held in the name of the pledgor at a depository institution located within the United States, and upon request by any peace officer, make available the account information used to deposit the loan proceeds.